clutterskull/sabconnectsharp/README.md

   * Desktop notifications (Download Complete/Failed)
   * Storage sync for settings

-SABconnect++ is a fork of the now unmaintained Chrome extension [SABconnect](http://code.google.com/p/sabconnect/).
+SABconnect# is an improvement fork of the Chrome extension [SABconnect++](https://github.com/gboudreau/sabconnectplusplus).